 Some important items to note:

-- Package is designed to run on single-phase.
+- The package is designed to run on single phase.
 Three-phase is available but would require different equipment and the cost would increase.

 Basic solar battery storage system cost: